 |Douglas Fairbanks cozy in his well tailored suit.|

 Frustration drove me to custom.
 I wanted the suit Connery wore in Goldfinger; one in which you can throw punches unencumbered.
 I wanted the suit Cary Grant wore in Holiday which allowed him do a back flip with ease.
-I wanted that jacket Eddie Schmitt made for Gable in It Happened One Night, a jacket that let him throw his hands behind his head as a pillow without having the collar climb up his neck...try that in a Penny’s Stafford or some Lauren-by-Ralph Lauren suit.
+I wanted that jacket Eddie Schmitt made for Gable in It Happened One Night, a jacket that let him throw his hands behind his head as a pillow without having the collar climb up his neck...try that in a basic off the rack mall suit.
 One need only click to TCM to see what’s been lost when it comes to fit and style.
 Not just the fits on the stars, but what once fit the public.

 |Clark Gable in that wondrous Eddie Schmitt confection with nipped waist wide shoulder and high waisted draping trousers.|